Request Information

 Prerequisites

 The MAcc program requires the student to complete: (1) a core of undergraduate foundation courses consisting of business and accounting courses and (2) the Master of Accounting curriculum, which consists of 10 graduate courses.
 Students with a bachelor's degree in accounting will have satisfied all or most of the foundation course requirements through their prior studies.
+Foundation courses are listed at the bottom of this section.
 Applicants with substantial deficiencies in foundation courses should contact the MAcc advisor to determine the best plan to satisfy the deficiencies.
-There is also a program for students without a bachelor's degree in accounting.
-(Download the brochure.)

 Curriculum